 As you can see from the pictures, I got a lot with the book.
 I got some wooden moons, a pin, a notebook, a puzzle, and a tote bag.
 Was it worth the $41.11 (including shipping and tax)?
 Eh?
 Maybe.

 I hadn’t heard of Bone Crier’s Moon before I opened the box.
-It has an interesting premise where this tribe of women serve the gods by ferrying the dead.
+It has an interesting premise where this nation of women serve the gods by ferrying the dead.
 They kill specific animals and receive the animal’s abilities by wearing a bone from that animal around their neck.
 For example, killing an owl will help someone be able to see better in the dark.
 These abilities help them ferry.

 However, before they can ferry the dead, they have to complete a rite of passage.
 To do so they must prove their dedication to the gods by killing their amouré, the love of their life.
 For Ailesse, this all goes downhill when she gets kidnapped during her rite of passage.